ivs-kuleuven/platosim3/docs/source/InstallingViaConda.md

 Before you install another version of PlatoSim3, you must activate the desired conda environment, as described @ref ReqsInstallViaConda "here".
 It is not necessary to create a new conda environment every time you install a different version of the software, unless you want to use multiple version in parallel.

+The installation procedure will automatically detect which operating system your are running and will install the appropriate packages for you.

 To install the latest successfully built version of the <code>master</code>, type:

 \code